Oka Crisis: Siege

 Corporal Marcel Lemay's funeral was held on July 16, and was attended by around 2000 people, including police officers from across Canada and the SQ director.
 The Warrior flag was lowered to half-mast in the Pines.
 On July 17, the Red Cross was granted entrance by police to provide food relief, but this access was rescinded quickly, forcing residents to smuggle provisions in.
-The Mohawk coalition, speaking on behalf of the resistance, agreed on preconditions for negotiations: free access to food and advisors and the presence of independent international observers, which both the provincial and federal governments firmly opposed.
+The Kanien’kehá:ka coalition, speaking on behalf of the resistance, agreed on preconditions for negotiations: free access to food and advisors and the presence of independent international observers, which both the provincial and federal governments firmly opposed.

 Anger grew among residents as the crisis dragged on.
 A group of Châteauguay residents started building an unauthorized, unplanned roadway circumventing the Kahnawáːke reserve.
 Long after the crisis, this unfinished roadway was eventually incorporated into Quebec Autoroute 30.
-Residents of Châteauguay assaulted a Mohawk woman trying to buy groceries and tried to prevent her from leaving the store, from which she had to be escorted by police, and threw tomatoes at her and her children.
-They also burned multiple effigies of Mohawk warriors while chanting "sauvages" (savages).
+Residents of Châteauguay assaulted a Kanien’kehá:ka woman trying to buy groceries and tried to prevent her from leaving the store, from which she had to be escorted by police, and threw tomatoes at her and her children.
+They also burned multiple effigies of Kanien’kehá:ka warriors while chanting "sauvages" (savages).

 By August 12, the crowd at Mercier Bridge had become a riot several thousand strong, destroying police vehicles and wounding officers.
 The SQ lost control of the situation, and the Royal Canadian Mounted Police (RCMP) were deployed.
 This resulted in 35 people, including ten constables, being hospitalized for their injuries.
-The heated context of the "failed" Meech Lake Accord earlier that summer, as well as the tensions between French and English speakers in the province complicated public sentiment vis-a-vis the Kanehsatàːke resistance.
-Radio host Gilles Proulx raised tensions with comments such as the Mohawks "couldn't even speak French", while Simon Bédard of CJPR called for "cleaning everything up" by killing "fifty, one hundred, one hundred and twenty-five" people, burying them and forgetting about it.
-These remarks inflamed tempers that had been running especially high from comments preceding this crisis, including those by Ricardo Lopez, the federal Member of Parliament for Châteauguay, who denigrated the Mohawk.
+The heated context of the "failed" Meech Lake Accord earlier that summer, as well as the tensions between French and English speakers in the province complicated public sentiment vis-a-vis the Kanehsatà:ke resistance.
+Radio host Gilles Proulx raised tensions with comments such as the Kanien’kehá:ka "couldn't even speak French", while Simon Bédard of CJPR called for "cleaning everything up" by killing "fifty, one hundred, one hundred and twenty-five" people, burying them and forgetting about it.
+These remarks inflamed tempers that had been running especially high from comments preceding this crisis, including those by Ricardo Lopez, the federal Member of Parliament for Châteauguay, who denigrated the Kanien’kehá:ka.